packing-box/awesome-executable-packing/README.md

 - [MalwareGallery](https://github.com/BaRRaKudaRain/MalwareGallery) - Yet another malware collection in the Internet.
 - [MalwareTips](https://malwaretips.com/) - MalwareTips is a community-driven platform providing the latest information and resources on malware and cyber threats.
 - [OARC Malware Dataset](https://www.dns-oarc.net) - Semi-public dataset of 3,467 samples captured in the wild from Sep 2005 to Jan 2006 by mail traps, user submissions, honeypots and other sources aggregated by the OARC, available to qualified academic and industry researchers upon request.
-- [Open Malware](https://web.archive.org/web/20190116100735/http://www.offensivecomputing.net/) - Online collection of malware samples.
+- [Open Malware Project](https://web.archive.org/web/20190116100735/http://www.offensivecomputing.net/) - Online collection of malware samples (formerly Offensive Computing).
 - [PackingData](https://github.com/chesvectain/PackingData) - Original dataset with sample PE files packed with a large variety of packers, including ASPack, BeRoEXEPacker, exe32pack, eXpressor, FSG, JDPack, MEW, Molebox, MPRESS, Neolite, NSPack, Pckman, PECompact, PEtite, RLPack, UPX, WinUpack, Yoda's Crypter and Yoda's Protector.
 - [Packware](https://github.com/ucsb-seclab/packware) - Datasets and codes that are needed to reproduce the experiments in the paper "When Malware is Packing Heat".
 - [RCE Lab](https://github.com/apuromafo/RCE_Lab) - Crackme's, keygenme's, serialme's ; the "tuts4you" folder contains many packed binaries.